 This master's degree program requires the following coursework for a total of 30 credits:

-- A required introductory course [MALS 70000: Introduction to Graduate Liberal Studies] (3 credits)
+- A required introductory course [MALS 70000: Seminar in Interdisciplinary Studies] (3 credits)

 - Two required core courses to introduce students to Africana Studies [MALS 73400 and MALS 73500] (6 credits)

 - 18 credits from courses of the student's choice that are relevant to the student’s concentration or studies

 - A master's thesis/capstone project [MALS 79000] (3 credits)

 These courses provide students with diverse perspectives on Africana Studies to prepare them for advanced courses in Africana Studies and other relevant disciplines.